xy-241/CS-Notes/content/Security/Email Security.md

 >[!example] Authorise Google & Cloudflare email servers
 > **TXT DNS Record**: `v=spf1 include:_spf.google.com  include:_spf.mx.cloudflare.net ~all`. `~all` means soft deny, so unverified emails will still be accepted and placed in spam

+>[!important] SPF no longer required manually
+> In the past, providers checked the **From domain** for SPF.
+Now they check the **Return-Path domain**.
+Services like Postmark controls the Return-Path → so SPF will **always pass by default** without you adding anything.

 ### DKIM
 - **DomainKeys Identified Mail**